 This explanation resonated with me:

 “In a Montessori environment, the teacher works in concert with the children to drive the curriculum.
-While we naturally follow a rich scope and sequence for teaching across the content areas, we are also constantly assessing to see: (1) if the content is resonating with each child, and how; (2) where each child’s own interests reside and how to support this self-discovery; and, (3) in what other ways content can be shared with children so that learners of all styles can find meaning in their work.
-This process of Scientific Observation is the cornerstone of assessment in a Montessori environment.”
+While we naturally follow a rich scope and sequence for teaching across the content areas, we are also constantly assessing to see:

 Montessori Madmen

-Related Read: My Top 20 Must Have Montessori Classroom Essentials!
+Related Read: My Top 20 Must-Have Montessori Classroom Essentials!

-Summative assessment measures a child’s progress at a specific end period of time (such as the end of a month, or quarter) often using diagnostic and standardized tests.
-With the exception of Montessori public schools, you will rarely find summative assessment tools within a Montessori environment.
+Summative assessment measures a child’s progress at a specific end period (such as the end of a month or quarter), often using diagnostic and standardized tests.

-Here are a few examples where assessment naturally occurs in a Montessori early childhood classroom:
+With that said, here are a few examples where assessment naturally occurs in a Montessori early childhood classroom:

 - The Guide’s Daily Observations